Bruce Lee: 1964–1965: Oakland

-In response, Wong published his own account of the fight in the Chinese Pacific Weekly, a Chinese-language newspaper in San Francisco, with an invitation to a public rematch if Lee was not satisfied with the account.
+In response, Wong published his account of the fight in the Pacific Weekly, a Chinese-language newspaper in San Francisco, with an invitation to a public rematch if Lee was not satisfied with the account.
 Lee did not respond to the invitation despite his reputation for violently responding to every provocation.
-There were no further public announcements by either, though Lee continued to teach white people.
-Lee had abandoned thoughts of a film career in favour of pursuing martial arts.
-However, a martial arts exhibition on Long Beach in 1964 eventually led to the invitation by television producer William Dozier for an audition for a role in the pilot for "Number One Son" about Lee Chan, the son of Charlie Chan.
-The show never materialised, but Dozier saw potential in Lee.
+There were no further public announcements by either, though Lee continued to teach non-Chinese people.
+Lee was unhappy with the outcome of the fight, and the experience led him to pursue further innovations in his personal style of martial arts.

+Lee had abandoned thoughts of a film career in favor of pursuing martial arts.
+However, a martial arts exhibition in Long Beach in 1964 eventually led to the invitation by television producer William Dozier for an audition for a role in the pilot for "Number One Son" about Lee Chan, the son of Charlie Chan.
+The show never materialized, but Dozier saw potential in Lee.